The Iconic Dogs of London - Exhibition

 St Paul’s Cathedral Skyline

 There are few silhouettes more striking than St Paul’s Cathedral rising against the sky, framed in perfect symmetry by Millennium Bridge.
-What made this portrait unforgettable wasn’t the landmark, it was the group gathered on Millennium Bridge in front of it: Stella, Duke, Rollo, Billy, Kiwi, Asha, and Forrest, each determined not to be outshone by the dome above them.
+What made this fine art dog portrait photography unforgettable wasn’t the landmark, it was the group gathered on Millennium Bridge in front of it: Stella, Duke, Rollo, Billy, Kiwi, Asha, and Forrest, each determined not to be outshone by the dome above them.
 Looking back, I can still feel how much I wanted to be part of their little gang, even just for a moment.

 Regent Street Icons